PJ-Oscheh/LineageOS-Installer/README.md

 ## What is new
 - Proper names for forms
 - Use of Ignace Mae's "Material Skin" (as opposed to colored labels and picture boxes)
+- > This means window borders, along with buttons and text all follow Material Design!
+Buttons have animation when you hover and click them, although with the set up of this application, the animation for floating buttons isn't seen.
+Hopefully this can be fixed, but it isn't a major issue.
 - A nicer installation screen with a progress bar
 - A new guide for enabling USB Debugging, written in HTML.
 This guide isn't complete yet.
 - The form (yes - form without the "s;" all files are downloaded in one form, with the browsers being shown/hidden at the click of a button) to download files is now bigger, and an "Open in Browser" button was added incase the page proves difficult to use in a confined space or simply won't display correctly.